astronomer/databricks-ml-example/README.md

   - [Authentication token](https://docs.databricks.com/dev-tools/api/latest/authentication.html) (if you don't want to use a username and password to authenticate from Airflow)
   - Existing cluster [setup with GCP credentials](https://docs.databricks.com/data/data-sources/google/bigquery.html#create-a-google-service-account-for-databricks) (you can use an on demand cluster but you will need to supply it the GCP credentials accordingly)
   - Notebooks for each task.
-     - For `databricks-ml-example.py` you can use the notebooks in the `example_notebooks` folder which have been provided in this repo to get started.
+     - You can use the notebooks in the `example_notebooks` folder which have been provided in this repo to get started.

 ### Airflow
  - [Databricks connection](https://airflow.apache.org/docs/apache-airflow-providers-databricks/stable/connections/databricks.html)